agilepro/software-craftsmanship/docs/Coding/Syntax Conventions/avoid-deep-nesting.md

 ```

-Even though the logic is exactly the same — all we have done is transform according to DeMorgan’s laws into another form and rearranged — this form is easier to decode.
+Even though the logic is exactly the same — all we have done is transform according to DeMorgan's laws into another form and rearranged — this form is easier to decode.
 You can handle one thing at a time.
 Each steps gets one step more refined.
 As you eliminate the earlier conditions, there is less complexity you have to hold in your head to remember what all the remaining possibilities are.

 More important, it is easy to see that there are really only four cases: two with February at 28 days, and two with February at 29 days.
 That is much harder to see in the original formulation.